Should You Use a Body Oil or a Moisturizer to Help Dry Winter Skin? Here’s What a Derm Says

-What’s better to revive dry, winter skin: body oil or moisturizer?
+What’s better to moisturize dry, winter skin — body oil or lotion?

 What are common mistakes people make when moisturizing their body?

 When it comes to moisturizing your body, either with a body oil or traditional lotion, there are some common mistakes you’ll want to avoid to get the best results.
 Dr. Zeichner says that one of the biggest mistakes patients make is overexfoliating without also moisturizing.
 “Exfoliating already dry skin can lead to microscopic cracks in the outer skin layer and loss of hydration,” he says.
 “If you still have dry flakes after moisturizing, then you can use a gentle exfoliator.”
 The Kiehl’s Gently Exfoliating Body Scrub is just what you need to effectively exfoliate your skin without overdoing it.

 Photo: Juan Miranda